hfekrmandi/FIRM/README.md

 # FIRM
 Fault Identification and Risk Management
+ Contributors: Ben Colvin
+Proffessor: Dr. Hadi Fekrmandi
+This project aims to generate a fault detection strategy for UUV